Explore Queen Victoria's long and extraordinary life - in her own words.

 The exhibition is comprised of more than 300 magnificent items from Historic Royal Palaces’ own collections and 11 British lenders.

-It includes iconic, beautiful and deeply personal objects: from Victoria’s simple white silk wedding gown and the dolls she made as a little girl to her magnificent cloth-of-gold coronation gown and the many gifts she exchanged with Prince Albert during their famous romance.
+It includes iconic, beautiful and deeply personal objects: from the dolls Victoria made as a little girl to her magnificent cloth-of-gold coronation gown and the many gifts she exchanged with Prince Albert during their famous romance.

-Also featured are paintings, photography and sculptures by Victoria’s favourite artists, including Franz Xaver Winterhalter, Sir Edwin Landseer and Leonida Caldesi.
+Also featured are paintings, photography and sculptures by Victoria’s favourite artists, including Sir George Hayter, Franz Xaver Winterhalter and Sir Edwin Landseer.

 Excerpts from journals and letters, along with reports from contemporary commentators give insight into the extraordinary life of the woman who ruled an empire and whose name defined an age.